jacekturek/RELATIONAL_SIG_DATABASE/README.md

 > ℹ️ The relational model represents how data is stored in Relational Databases.
 > in the following project I will show data and tables, relations and other pieces of database.

-What can be found in the database:
+What can be found in the data:

 * SEO signals
 * interactions